pagkly/Zed/Investopedia3/Origination What It Involves and What to Expect.md

 [Pre-qualification](https://www.investopedia.com/terms/p/prequalification.asp) is the first step of the process.
 The loan officer meets with the borrower and obtains all basic data and information relating to income and the property that the loan is intended to cover.

-At this point, the lender determines the type of loan for which the individual qualifies, such as a [personal loan](https://www.investopedia.com/best-personal-loans-4773300).
+At this point, the lender determines the type of loan for which the individual qualifies, such as a [[personal loan]](https://www.investopedia.com/best-personal-loans-4773300).
 Fixed-rate loans have a continuous interest rate for the entire life of the loan, while adjustable-rate mortgages (ARMs) have an interest rate that fluctuates in relation to an index or a bond price, such as Treasury securities.
 Hybrid loans feature interest-rate aspects of both fixed and adjustable loans.
 They most often begin with a fixed rate and eventually convert to an ARM.

 The borrower receives a list of information needed to complete the loan application during this stage.
 This extensive required documentation typically includes the purchase and sale contract, W-2 forms, profit-and-loss statements from those who are self-employed, and bank statements.
 It will also include mortgage statements if the loan is to refinance an existing mortgage.